ru4/datasciencecoursera/getdataproject/readme.md

-## This is a markdown file

-About the script
+Course Project - Getting and Cleaning Data
 =================

+## About the script

 - This R script takes data collected from the accelerometers from the Samsung Galaxy S smartphone.
 - The data was partitioned into two sets (training and test).